Blog

 By informing the police about your suspicions, you help to ensure they will at least consider the possibility of the driver being drunk.
 They may be more likely to conduct a field sobriety test or ask the driver to blow into a breathalyzer, increasing the chances of a citation being issued.
 If a citation is issued, the driver may be required to undergo a drug or alcohol test by his or her employer.

-Talking to an attorney is also important after a truck crash.
-Trucking companies, their insurance companies and other at-fault parties will work hard to escape liability for the crash.
+Talking to an attorney is important after a truck crash.
+Trucking companies, their insurance companies and other at-fault parties will work hard to escape liability for a collision involving one of their drivers.
 You need an attorney who will be focused on your best interests to help level the playing field.

 Call Today to Discuss Your Truck Crash